Sell an Inherited House in Penn Valley, CA for Cash

 We can discuss the property and provide a preliminary offer at any time.
 The actual purchase can proceed once the appropriate legal authority is in place — either through probate court approval or trust administration.
 We'll work with your attorney on the timing.

-We analyze Penn Valley market data, assess your property, and present a written offer — usually within 24 hours.
-No obligation.
+We analyze Penn Valley market data, assess your property, and present a fair, written cash offer — usually within 24 hours.

-Accept the offer, choose your closing date, and we handle everything — paperwork, closing costs, and the complexities of your situation.
+Accept the offer, choose your closing date, and we handle everything — paperwork, title, closing costs.
+You get cash at closing.

 Other Situations We Help With in Penn Valley